tirthankar95/verl_x/docs/algo/ppo.md

 - `actor_rollout_ref.actor.ppo_epochs`: Number of epochs for PPO updates on one set of sampled trajectories for actor

-- `critic.ppo_epochs`: Number of epochs for PPO updates on one set of sampled trajectories for critic.
-Defaults to `actor_rollout_ref.actor.ppo_epochs`
+- `actor_rollout_ref.actor.ppo_epochs`: Number of epochs for PPO updates on one set of sampled trajectories for critic

 - `algorithm.gemma`: discount factor